 Patient perspectives on healthcare are changing, and that means providers need to adapt their strategies to succeed.
 For some patients, a long-lasting relationship with a PCP just isn’t as valuable as it once was.
 This may be especially true among millennials, whose preferences for convenience, fast service and price transparency are causing them to seek alternatives outside the walls of the doctor’s office.

 A poll by the Kaiser Family Foundation found that 45% of adults aged 18-29 have no PCP and don’t want one.
+Moreover, there's evidence that spending on primary care is dropping.
 Usage of urgent care facilities and at-home care programs may grow in response as expectations of healthcare and the traditional doctor’s visit changes.

 Is virtual primary care just a passing trend within the healthcare ecosystem?